cyangg/Canada-Health-Sciences-Dashboard/README.md

 # Canada-Health-Sciences-Dashboard

 The attached file has three tabs of sample data (fake) for a hospital organization.
-I analyzed the data and relate my analysis through a well-designed, visually appealing and easy to understand dashboard.
+I analyzed the data and relate my analysis through a well-designed, visually appealing and easy to understand dashboard in Tableau.

 The terms in the data are explained below: